 7. USE LABELS.
 In your paper, you will typically have to distinguish between a number of different theses or positions.
-It is often useful to give names or labels to the various theses or positions (e.g., objective to-be-pursuedness or objective to-be-doneness), for ease of reference.
-Whenever you use a label, always clearly state what the label refers to.
+It is often useful to give names or labels to the various theses or positions, for ease of reference.
+Whenever you use a label (e.g., theoretical reason realist) make sure you explain what it means.

 (including some adopted from Professor BonJour)

 1. Make sure that you express yourself in complete sentences.
 Each sentence must contain, at a minimum, a subject and a predicate in grammatical agreement that make sense together.

 2. A common mistake is sentences that run on too long.
 Two or more gramatically complete sentences should be separated by a period, not a comma.
 If you want to link them more closely, you can use a semi-colon, or a comma and a conjunction (e.g., "and" or "but).
 Other things being equal, two short sentences are better than one longer sentence.

 3. Check the meanings and spellings of all words that you are not sure of.
 It is recommended that you use a computer spelling checker before printing your final draft.